ACMP History Timeline

 ACMP Foundation Grant Programs begin.
 The Foundation awards $4 million in grants for programs around the world that promote participation in chamber music from 1994 to 2016.
-Grant programs include Workshop Grants, Home Coaching, Community Music, and Scholarship Funds for young musicians to attend summer music camp.
+Grant programs include Workshop Grants, Home Coaching, and Community Music Grants.

 Amateur Chamber Music Players name is changed to Associated Chamber Music Players - The Chamber Music Network.